sugumarworkspace/goaround/README.md

 # v1.2 (Under playstore review)
 - Start from where you left, your progress stored.
-- Play any version of mobile, legacy camera api support added.
+- Play in all versions of mobile, legacy camera api support added.
 - Goaround long, few more items added and hint to bubble up.

 # v1.1